Former Reds winger Andrei Kanchelskis has warned Wednesday's Champions League Group A game against Shakhtar Donetsk won't be easy.

 “It will be a very, very difficult game because Shakhtar have a lot of good players and with the crowd behind them they are very tough to play against at home."

-Indeed, Shakhtar haven't lost in front of their own fans since Juventus won in Donetsk last December and have suffered just one home
+Indeed, Shakhtar haven't lost in front of their own fans since Juventus won in Donetsk last December and have suffered just one home defeat in their

 "It is going to be very hard for Manchester United.
 Shakhtar have a lot of good players and with the crowd behind them they are very tough to play against at home."